How to setup a mobile wallet and easily maximize your purchases

-Note: If you are adding a card you are an authorized user for, the verification number & email will be the primary account holder’s information, NOT your own.
+If you are adding a card you are an authorized user for, the verification number & email will be the primary account holder’s information, not your own.
 So even though your name is on the card, you’ll have to get the security code from the primary cardholder.

 To use Samsung Pay, open the app, select “Wallet,” and then click “Payment cards.”

 Step 9.
 Pick a card

 Now you’ll see all the cards you’ve added to the app.
 Choose the one you want to pay with.